steveQuadros/uploader/README.md

 run `./uploader` to see usage

 ## Targets
-Currently targets aws, gcp, and azure, and any specific one can be target.
+Currently targets aws, gcp, and azure, and any specific one can be targeted.

 ex: